AquaDraco/UnityStationWiki/Creating-items-in-UnityStation.md

 * https://docs.unity3d.com/Manual/class-NetworkBehaviour.html
 * https://docs.unity3d.com/ScriptReference/Networking.NetworkBehaviour.html

-# Pick Up Trigger.
+# Pick Up Trigger
 The **Pick Up Trigger** component allows an item to be picked up.
 Contains some additional server-side functionality for predicting the success or failure of an attempt to grab the item (?).

-# The Custom Network Manager and caching.
+# The Custom Network Manager and caching
 The **custom network manager** component is a singleton component that manages the network.

 This means that it handles connections, syncing player data and more importantly (with regards to items) it caches all prefabs that have attached Network Identity components at startup so that each item has the same Network Instance number across all clients.